 The 5 Keys to Saving Time and Money on Tax Research

-With 47 states that each have their own unique laws governing sales and use taxes, keeping on top of your sales tax rules and requirements on a state-by-state basis is a daunting task even for seasoned sales tax professionals.
+Every government has their own unique laws governing sales and use taxes, so keeping on top of your sales tax rules and requirements on a state-by-state basis is a daunting task, even for seasoned sales tax professionals.

-But conducting tax research is frequently handled by less senior employees in the tax department.
-And I’ve seen in many cases that senior staff haven’t taken the time or effort to properly train younger employees on the nuances of tax research.
+Conducting tax research is frequently handled by less senior employees in the tax department.
+Does this sound like you?
+You might have not received proper training on the nuances of sales tax resources and research.
 And this can lead to bigger, more costly problems than you might imagine.

-First, without knowing how to properly research sales tax statutes and regulations, employees may be finding wrong or incomplete answers and providing management with incorrect information.
+First, without knowing how to properly research sales tax statutes and regulations, you may be finding wrong or incomplete answers and providing management with incorrect information.
 This can lead to problems come audit time.
-Second, if employees are conducting tax research in an unorganized, haphazard fashion, chances are good that they are spending way too much time to find answers, which is also a money leak.
+Second, if employees are conducting tax research in an unorganized, haphazard fashion, chances are they are spending way too much time finding answers, which is also a money leak.

 1. Identify all the Taxability Scenarios